jbolns/jbolns.github.io/README.md

 # jbolns.github.io
-This is my personal website and, also, my favourite "vanilla-code" portfolio project.
-In short, the site is a highly sustainable personal website with minimal server impact and impressive speed.
+My personal website and favourite "vanilla-code" portfolio entry.
+A highly sustainable personal website with minimal server impact and impressive speed.

 ## Technical description
-* Single page application (SPA) coded from scratch using no frameworks whatsoever.
+* Single page application (SPA) coded from scratch using no frameworks.
-* Coded from scratch using only HTML, CSS.
-* Very light - the full thing stands at ~1MB.
+* Static website (HTML, CSS, JS) with component-like behaviour (only content area repaints on path change, thanks to fake "includes" using jQuery loads).
+* Responsive design.
 * HTML5 sematics, validated via W3C with no errors.
-* Fully responsive.
 * Fully accessible, validated via Wave with no errors).
-* Despite being a static website, it has fake "includes" via via jQuery 'loads', so only the content area repaints upon clicking a link.
+* And very, very light.
+The full thing stands at ~1MB.

 ## Performance
 The site looks good and moves even better!
+It is also highly sustainable.

 (As measured on 24/01/2023)
 * Google page insights: 99/100 (Desktop).